eserdk/self-hosted-standard-notes/README.md

 # Self Hosted Standard Notes Configuration

 This repository contains configuration needed to deploy self-hosted Standard Notes server.
+Configuration includes automated database backups as well as their encryption and storing to S3 bucket.
+It also includes automated Standard Notes extensions updater and server.
 ---

 # Acknowledgments